 Getting Enough Sleep

-If you think you have a problem with alcohol, take a look at ‘What are Drug Detox Treatment Options’, and take the first steps towards a healthier and happier lifestyle.
-You’ll have many opportunities to drink alcohol over the festive period; the key is to ensure that you’re doing so responsibly.
+You’ll have many opportunities to drink alcohol over the holidays; the key is to ensure that you’re doing so responsibly.

 Freeze Healthy Meals